-Public outreach of the Draft 2022 SJJPA Business Plan will include briefings for key stakeholder groups, electronic outreach to the SJJPA stakeholder list, and posting a public review draft on sjjpa.com.
+Public outreach of the Draft 2023 SJJPA Business Plan will include briefings for key stakeholder groups, electronic outreach to the SJJPA stakeholder list, and posting a public review draft on sjjpa.com.
 This process is meant to engage with the public and stakeholders to provide information about this document and the opportunity for public comment.

-Briefings were held during the development and will be held during comment period of the Business Plan.
+Briefings were held during the development and will be held during the comment period of the Business Plan.
 These briefings provide an opportunity to engage key stakeholder groups within the corridor.
 Briefings will be held with the SJJPA Board, Central Valley Rail Working Group, CalSTA, Caltrans, Freight Railroads, San Joaquin Valley Rail Committee, and Amtrak.
 SJJPA will seek input from these and other agencies and organizations that have an interest in intercity passenger rail.

-As a part of its Stakeholder Engagement Strategy, SJJPA has developed an extensive stakeholder email list which it employs to notice about board meetings, service updates, and to engage stakeholders to participate in the Business Plan process.
-SJJPA will send electronic communications to its stakeholder list requesting public comment and provided links to the document.
-This process ensures those invested in intercity passenger rail are engaging with SJJPA in the San Joaquin Valley, Sacramento, and the Bay Area, and have an opportunity to provide comment to the Business Plan.
-Finally, SJJPA posted the Public Review Draft Business Plan to its website (sjjpa.com) on March 2, 2022 for public review of the document and was circulated to SJJPA's stakeholder list.
+As a part of its Stakeholder Engagement Strategy, SJJPA has developed an extensive stakeholder email list that it employs to notice board meetings, service updates, and to engage stakeholders to participate in the Business Plan process.
+SJJPA will send electronic communications to its stakeholder list requesting public comment and provide links to the document.
+This process ensures those invested in intercity passenger rail are engaging with SJJPA in the San Joaquin Valley, Sacramento, and the Bay Area, and have an opportunity to provide comments to the Business Plan.
+Finally, SJJPA posted the Public Review Draft Business Plan to its website (sjjpa.com) on March 3, 2023, for public review of the document and was circulated to SJJPA's stakeholder list.

-2022 SJJPA Business Plan Update Approval Process
+2023 SJJPA Business Plan Update Approval Process

-This Business Plan is similar to the 2021 SJJPA Business Plan.
+This Business Plan is similar to the 2022 SJJPA Business Plan.
 The changes include providing current numbers for the San Joaquins operating expenses and bringing the plan up-to-date.
-The SJJPA Board discussed the general outline and highlighted changes planned for the 2022 Business Plan at its January 28, 2022 Board Meeting.
-Following the incorporation of comments from the public review period, an updated Draft Business Plan will be presented to the SJJPA Board at the March 25, 2022 Board Meeting for approval.
-Following approval, the Draft Business Plan will be submitted to CalSTA by April 1, 2022.
-A final version of the Business Plan, which includes revised operating cost estimates from Amtrak, will be presented at the May 27, 2022 SJJPA Board Meeting.
-The Business Plan will be submitted to CalSTA by June 30, 2022.
+The SJJPA Board discussed the general outline and highlighted changes planned for the 2023 Business Plan at its January 27, 2023, Board Meeting.
+Following the incorporation of comments from the public review period, an updated Draft Business Plan was presented to the SJJPA Board at the March 24, 2023, Board Meeting for approval.
+Following approval, the Draft Business Plan was be submitted to CalSTA before April 1, 2023.
+A final version of the Business Plan, which includes revised operating cost estimates from Amtrak, will be presented at the May 19, 2023, SJJPA Board Meeting.
+The Business Plan will be submitted to CalSTA by June 30, 2023.